misc-options.Rd

 or

 for a light or dark colored background, respectively.
-A slightly more colorful theme could be:
+A slightly more colorful style could be:

 or